 3. The first location check: vivid city or peaceful town?

-You can find spanish language schools in many different locations.
+You can find Spanish language schools in many different locations.
 In big cities, small towns or even some in the countryside.
 Choose what kind of experience you would like to have and think of what kind of location will suit your wishes.
-A spanish language school in a big city will have many opportunities with things to do after school (from parties to museum visits and restaurant experiences) and therefore many chances to practice your Spanish in real life situations.
+A Spanish language school in a big city will have many opportunities with things to do after school (from parties to museum visits and restaurant experiences) and therefore many chances to practice your Spanish in real-life situations.
 But if you’re more into resting, relaxing, and spending time by yourself a language school in a smaller town could be more for you.

 4. The second location check: what neighbourhood is the school in?

 If you’re choosing a language school in a big city, such as Madrid, Barcelona or Valencia make sure you also check the location of the school in the city.
-Some schools are located in not-so-nice neighbourhoods far from the city centre with almost no shops, bakery’s and cafés in the neighbourhood and this might influence your travel experience.
+Some schools are located in not-so-nice neighbourhoods far from the city centre with almost no shops, bakeries and cafés in the neighbourhood and this might influence your travel experience.

 5. The atmosphere check: what classmates to expect?

-Depending on age, hobbies and Spanish learning goals every person has different pictures in mind of what the perfect Spanish language school looks like.
+Depending on age, hobbies and Spanish learning goals every person has different pictures in the mind of what the perfect Spanish language school looks like.
 Therefore it’s good to know that most of the language schools in Spain have data about the average age and origin of their students.
-Some schools will have this information on their websites, but with others schools you have to ask about this information yourself.
+Some schools will have this information on their websites, but with others schools, you have to ask about this information yourself.
 This might be a handy thing to check if you want to be sure you will be in class with people of your age.

-In general schools with a busy activity program are the schools where, outside the classes, the students and teachers are quite close to each other and where the outside class experience is found at least as important as the Spanish classes.
+In general schools with a busy activities program are the schools where, outside the classes, the students and teachers are quite close to each other and where the outside class experience is found at least as important as the Spanish classes.
 Whilst at schools without an activity program (or a restrained one) the focus is more on solo learning the language and less on the cultural immersion.

 Taronja Spanish school is known for having one of the best weekly activity programmes, for example.
 Our intention is that every activity we propose is a success and that everyone comes, to create the atmosphere that we like the most.

 The type of activities also says a lot about the atmosphere in the school.
 Some schools offer language courses + activities.
 Like Spanish with Surf, Spanish with Tennis, or Spanish with horse riding.
-Choosing one of these specific courses ensures, you will get in class with people with a shared interest.
+Choosing one of these specific courses ensures, that you will get in class with people with a shared interest.

-Good to know: some language schools will have an average age of young people, but offer 50+ courses especially for senior students!
+Good to know: some language schools will have an average age of young people, but offer 50+ courses, especially for senior students!